mars0i/majure/doc/ClojureMASONinteropTips.md

 ### Mutable state

-Only `deftype` allows *multiple* mutable fields, using the `:unsynchronized-mutable` or `:volatile-mutable` keywords.
+Only `deftype` allows mutable fields, and only using the `:unsynchronized-mutable` or `:volatile-mutable` keywords.
 (There is a scary warning about these options in the docstring for `deftype`, but my understanding is that these options are unproblematic as long as you're not going to have multiple threads accessing the same field.)

-`gen-class` only allows a single mutable "state" field.
+(`gen-class` allows you to define a single field using the `:state` keyword, but it's `final` in Java terms, which is to say that it can't be changed after it's initialized by the function that you declare using the `:init` keyword.)

 One way to get an effect like multiple mutable fields with `gen-class`, `defrecord`, or non-mutable fields with `deftype`, is to use one of